sjackman/tigmint-slides/tigmint-slides.md

 + Assemble paired-end/mate-pair with ABySS 2.0
 + Correct misassemblies with 10x Chromium
 + Assembly locus discordant with both the linked reads and the reference is likely a misassembly

+. . .

+Requiring 4 clipped molecules \
-+ Tigmint identified 39 breakpoints
+Tigmint identified 39 breakpoints. \
-+ 38 of 39 (97%) discordant with the reference
+38 of 39 (97%) discordant with the reference

+. . .

+Requiring 3 clipped molecules, \
+Tigmint identified 184 breakpoints. \
+104 of 184 (57%) discordant with the reference

 ## Sitka Spruce Mitochondrion